-During 2017, the SCR increased by ≤ 3.0 m.
-The increase in the SCR was mainly due to an increase in Health Underwriting Risk partly offset by a reduction in Market Risk and Counterparty Risk due to diversification of the company's asset holdings and including an allowance for the loss absorbing capacity of deferred tax.
+During 2018, the SCR increased by €5.2m.
+The increase in the SCR was mainly due to an increase in Health Underwriting Risk and Operational Risk partly offset by a reduction in Counterparty Default Risk.

-During 2017, the MCR increased by €0.8m due to the increase in the SCR.
+During 2018, the MCR increased by €1.3m due to the increase in the SCR.